Tony Eason

-Charles Carroll "Tony" Eason IV (born October 8, 1959) is a former American football quarterback who played in the National Football League (NFL) for eight seasons, primarily with the New England Patriots.
-Taken 15th overall by the Patriots in the 1983 NFL Draft, he was one of the six quarterbacks selected during the first round.
-Eason served as New England's primary starter from 1984 to 1986, where he helped the team make their Super Bowl debut in Super Bowl XX.
+Charles Carroll "Tony" Eason IV (born October 8, 1959) is an American former professional football quarterback who played in the National Football League (NFL) for eight seasons, primarily with the New England Patriots.
+He played college football for the Illinois Fighting Illini, receiving third-team All-American and two first-team All-Big Ten selections.
+Taken 15th overall by the Patriots in the 1983 NFL draft, he was one of the six quarterbacks selected during the first round.

+Eason served as New England's primary starter from 1984 to 1986, helping the team make their Super Bowl debut in Super Bowl XX.
 Competing as the starter with Steve Grogan throughout his Patriots tenure, Eason was released during the 1989 season.
 He spent his final two seasons as a backup with the New York Jets.

-Early years
+Early life

 Eason grew up in Walnut Grove, California, and attended Delta High School in Clarksburg, California, a school with only 250 students at the time.
 His brother is former professional NFL player Bo Eason.
 Despite an impressive high school football career, Eason's only scholarship offer from a Division I school came from the University of the Pacific in Stockton, California.
 However, he was denied admission due to poor grades, and he opted to attend American River Junior College in Sacramento, California.
 Eason spent two years playing football at American River in 1978 and 1979.